-The content team at Modulr sat down with Rebecca Hastings, head of talent at Modulr, to ask what it takes for candidates to stand out and what a LinkedIn Top Startup and a 2020 Best UK Workplace is looking for from their candidates.
+The content team at Modulr sat down with Kate Avery, Chief People Officer at Modulr, to ask what it takes for candidates to stand out and what a LinkedIn Top Startup and a 2020 Best UK Workplace is looking for from their candidates.

 Do any great interviews stand out?

-Rebecca Hastings, head of talent - The tables are turned!
-Usually I’m the one doing the interviewing.
+Kate Avery, CPO - The tables are turned!
+Usually we're the ones doing the interviewing.

 I vividly remember one candidate who we’ve since hired who had to do their video interview in a café, due to unforeseen circumstances.
 Even in a whirlwind of activity – people having loud conversations, waiters rushing about and a baby crying – they were able to maintain their composure and were completely unflappable.
 Nothing deterred the candidate and they remained razor focused on the interview, something that was self-proving for the sales position for which they were interviewing.